 What is happening with the Nanny Pilot Programme and IHC?

-From 2 July 2018, a new IHC service type will replace the current In Home Care and the Nanny Pilot Programme.
-The refined IHC will be available under the Australian Government's new child care package.
+A new IHC service type has replaced the previous IHC and the Nanny Pilot Programme.
+The refined IHC is available under the Australian Government's new child care package.

-The refined IHC will better support families' workforce participation and early childhood education and care requirements.
+The refined IHC is designed to better support families' workforce participation and early childhood education and care requirements.
 The new arrangements provide flexible early childhood education and care for families who can demonstrate that the other types of approved child care are not suitable or available and where:

 - parents or carers are working non-standard or variable hours

-- families are geographically isolated from other types of approved child care, particularly in rural or remote locations
+- families are geographically isolated from other types of approved child care, particularly in rural or remote locations, and

 - the family is experiencing challenging or complex situations and their needs cannot be met by other approved child care services.